GraceChenZhou/Mean-Cumulative-Count/README.md

 # Mean Cumulative Count (MCC)
 MCC is used to reflect mean number of events per person by a given time.
+For more details, please refer to Dong et al. (2015).

 # Relationship between MCC and cumulative incidence(CumI)